Nordstrom/win_domain/README.md

 * Network connectivity to domain controllers for your domain.
 See MSFT documentation for details on required network ports/protocols.
 * A means of authorizing the server instance to decrypt the account credentials.

+## Attributes

+* ou: Organization Unit (String).
+Location in Active Directory where machine account is placed.
+* domain: Name (string) of the domain to be joined.
+* username (string): Service account username with sufficient permissions to join computers to AD.
+* password (string): Self-explanatory.
+Use secure means such as Chef Vault.

+## Action

+* membership (string): 'join' or 'disjoin'.
+Action to be performed.

 ## Sample Usage: Using Chef Vault

     chef_gem 'chef-vault' do